 Flowers are nice and chocolates are sweet (pun intended), but few things are as sentimental and appreciated as a handmade gift.
 This Valentine’s Day, surprise someone you love with a DIY present that’s as good for the spirit as it is sustainable.

-Our project this month is all about love.
-A beautiful, rustic heart mounted on a sturdy background serves as a pretty piece of décor, or you could size up to make a headboard.
-Add pegs and you’ve got a place to hang coats and keys in your entryway or put it in the kitchen to display a few ladles and spatulas that won’t fit in the kitchen drawers.
+Our new project this month is all about love.
+A beautiful, rustic wood heart mounted on a sturdy background serves as a pretty piece of décor, or you could size up to make a headboard.
+Add pegs and you’ve got a place to hang coats and keys in the entryway of your home or put it in the kitchen to display a few ladles and spatulas that won’t fit in the kitchen drawers.